mulka/ploverwiki/Supported-Hardware.md

 Laser-cut keytoppers are in the shape of the keys on a steno machine, and stick them on top of the relevant keys on the keyboard.
 You can buy laser-cut keytoppers from the [Plover Store](http://plover.deco-craft.com/).
 You can also make your own keytoppers out of plastic or even coins.

 #### StenoToppers
-[StenoToppers[(https://cemrajc.github.io/stenotoppers/) is a 3D printed keycap set to optimize a mechanical keyboard for stenography.
+[StenoToppers](https://cemrajc.github.io/stenotoppers/) is a 3D printed keycap set designed by Jason Cemra to optimize a mechanical keyboard for stenography.
 It aligns the rows, raises the keys, and reduces the keycap tapering, slant and gap.
 If you have access to a 3D printer, then you should be able to download the 3d model (.stl) files and print them for negligible cost.
 Otherwise, you will need to use a 3D printing service.

 ### Keycaps